 Created in response to the need for new burial grounds at the end of the 19th century, the then little-used Montjuïc was selected as an extension to the city’s existing cemeteries.
 Established on 17th March 1883 by the mayor of the Barcelona, the first burial took place just two days later, and the cemetery has been accepting of the dead, and the living, ever since.

 A tourist location to visitors of the city, the cemetery offers, among other things, free guided tours on the first Sunday of every month; artistic and historic routes to follow; a library; and a museum of hearses – purported to be the only one in Europe.
 It’s also home to some of the most prominent figures to be associated with Catalan culture since the 19th century.
 These people include famed Catalan artist Joan Miró; former president of Catalonia and another victim of General Franco’s men, Lluís Companys; and founder of Barcelona football club, Joan Gamper.

 Renown for its incredible architecture, church-sized mausoleums and fabulous statues, most of which are in the neo-Gothic style, the grandeur of these graves surely depended on how much family members were willing to invest in their final resting places.
 Interned in these huge mausoleums are the highest members of society, such as the Batlló family, who once commissioned Antoni Gaudi to create the magnificent Casa Batlló on Passeig de Gràcia, among various other projects for them.

 These sprawling crypts give a fascinating insight into the family’s relationship with death, even telling a visual story of sorts when examined in detail.
 An architectural wonderment, it’s a pleasure to navigate the many statues, mausoleums and graves that have been erected in memory of loved ones and to take a walk through Barcelona’s past.

-Oh, and there’s some really creepy graves here, too!
+Oh, and there’s some seriously creepy graves here, too…